intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 # Introduction

-As described in {{RFC8729}}, the Request for Comments (RFC) Series is the archival series dedicated to documenting Internet technical specifications, including general contributions from the Internet research and engineering community as well as standards documents.
-RFCs have been published continually since 1969 {{RFC8700}}.
+The Request for Comments (RFC) Series is the archival series dedicated to documenting Internet technical specifications, including general contributions from the Internet research and engineering community as well as standards documents.
+As described in [RFC8700], RFCs have been published continually since 1969.
+The overall framework for the RFC Series and the RFC Editor function are described in {{RFC8729}} and updated here.

 The processes and organizational models for publication of RFCs have changed significantly over the years.
 Most recently, in 2009
 {{RFC5620}} defined the RFC Editor Model (Version 1) and in 2012
 {{RFC6635}} defined the RFC Editor Model (Version 2), since modified slightly in 2020 by {{RFC8728}}.

-Following historical precedent, these documents used the term "RFC Editor function" or "RFC Editor" to identify the collective set of responsibilities for publishing documents in the RFC series.
+This document reflects experience gained with version 1 and version 2 of the Model, and therefore describes version 3 of the Model (see Section 7 for a summary of the changes).

-In order to provide a sustainable basis for ongoing publication of the RFC series, this document divides the responsibilities for the RFC Series into two high-level functions: policy definition governing the Series as a whole, and policy implementation through publication of documents in the Series.
-The policy definition function is the responsibility of the RFC Series Working Group (RSWG), which produces policy proposals that are subject to approval by the RFC Series Approval Board (RSAB).
-The policy implementation function is primarily the responsibility of the RFC Production Center (RPC), under the ultimate authority of the IETF Administration Limited Liability Company (LLC) {{RFC8711}}.
-Therefore this document introduces new functions and in some cases makes significant changes to the responsibilities of existing bodies and functions (see Section 7 of this document for a summary of the changes).
+More specifically, in order to provide a sustainable basis for ongoing publication of the RFC series, this document divides the responsibilities for the RFC Series into two high-level tasks:

+1. Policy definition governing the Series as a whole.
+This is the responsibility of the RFC Series Working Group (RSWG), which produces policy proposals that are subject to approval by the RFC Series Approval Board (RSAB).

+2. Policy implementation through publication of documents in the Series.
+This is primarily the responsibility of the RFC Production Center (RPC), under the ultimate authority of the IETF Administration Limited Liability Company (LLC) {{RFC8711}}.

 This document obsoletes RFC 8728.